-Djanogly City Academy expanding PAN: 210 in Years 7 & 8, 150 in other year groups, ages 11 to 19 Djanogly Northgate Academy 60 per year group, ages rising 5 to 11 Djanogly Sherwood Academy 60 per year group, ages rising 5 to 11 Djanogly Strelley Academy 60 per year group, ages rising 5 to 11 Kensington Junior Academy 60 per year group, ages 7 to 11 Laceyfields Academy 40 per year group, ages rising 5 to 7 Langley Mill Academy 90 per year group, ages 7 to 11 Springfield Academy 30 per year group, ages rising 5 to 11
+Djanogly City Academy expanding PAN: 210 per year group, years 7-11.
+See separate policy for Djanogly City Academy Post 16 provision.
+Djanogly Northgate Academy 60 per year group, ages rising 5 to 11 Djanogly Sherwood Academy 60 per year group, ages rising 5 to 11 Djanogly Strelley Academy 60 per year group, ages rising 5 to 11 Kensington Junior Academy 60 per year group, ages 7 to 11 Laceyfields Academy 40 per year group, ages rising 5 to 7 Langley Mill Academy 90 per year group, ages 7 to 11 Springfield Academy 30 per year group, ages rising 5 to 11

-Applications for the Reception/Juniors/Secondary Year in Autumn 2022 - 2023
+Applications for the Reception/Juniors/Secondary Year in Autumn 2023-2024

-For entrance in Autumn 2022 the closing date of the coordinated admission scheme is 15 January 2022 for primary academies and 31 October 2021 for secondary academies.
-Offers of places will be made on the national offer date of 19 April 2022 for primary academies and 1 March 2022 for secondary academies.
-Applicants who apply on line will receive an email on 19 April 2022 for primary academies and 1 March 2022 for secondary academies, letters will be posted on 19 April 2022 for primary academies and 1 March 2022 for secondary academies.
+For entrance in Autumn 2023 the closing date of the coordinated admission scheme is 15 January 2023 for primary academies and 31 October 2022 for secondary academies.
+Offers of places will be made on the national offer date of 17 April 2023 for primary academies and 1 March 2023 for secondary academies.
+Applicants who apply on line will receive an email on 17 April 2023 for primary academies and 1 March 2023 for secondary academies, letters will be posted on 17 April 2023 for primary academies and 1 March 2023 for secondary academies.